 There are five parts specially reserved for receiving and playing MIDI data.
 Normally, these parts are not used by the instrument itself.
-The PSR-OR700 can be used as a 32-channel multi-timbral tone generator by using these five parts in addition to the general parts.
+The PSR-S900/S700 can be used as a 32-channel multi-timbral tone generator by using these five parts in addition to the general parts (except for the microphone sound).

-• Rx MONITOR
+Rx MONITOR